rneuhausler/coralModel-analyses/README.md

 ![](images/exampleOutput/timeseries.png)

 These plots were generated running the file `coralModelTest.py`, which uses classes defined in `coralModel.py`.
-Both of these files are found in this respository under "scripts"
+Both of these files are found in this respository under "scripts".
+The first file is an example script of how to use the classes to create your own reef model.

 ### Model Structure